-You understand the power of an MBA degree. and you’re confident it will give you the knowledge and skills you need to advance your career.
+You understand the power of an MBA degree.
+And you’re confident it will give you the knowledge and skills you need to advance your career.
 But you’re wondering: Is my GPA high enough to be admitted to the schools I want to attend?

 Instead of wondering whether your grade point average from college will stand in the way of your plans, you ask the better question: How do you get into a business school with a low GPA?